gravitee-io/gravitee-platform-docs/docs/am/getting-started/tutorial-getting-started-with-am/secure-your-apis.md

 ## Protect your API with OAuth 2

-Start by configuring the API security policy in the Gravitee.io API Management Portal.
+Start by configuring the API security policy in the Gravitee API Management Portal.

 1. Log in to APIM Developer Portal.
 2. Click **My APIs** in the navigation bar (or **Administration** if you are an admin user).